nandenjin/posts/index.md

   exclude: true
 ---

-This page should be redirected to https://www.nandenjin.com.
-See `.vuepress/public/_redirects`.
+Dev memo: This page should be redirected to https://www.nandenjin.com.
+See netlify config.